mitosisX/Limer-Limekit/README.md

    - You shall use install.bat or install.sh to install the limekit-xx-py3-none-anyany.whl file
    - INSTALL THIS FIRST

-2. For Limer, simply extract contents from
+2. For Limer, simply extract contents from Limer-Limekit.rar
+   - The "run" files only help in debugging (showing errors on the console), feel free to use the run.py too.

 ## Running Apps

-You'll use the program called Limer (in Limer-Limekit.zip) to run all Limekit programs and all Limekit examples provided.
-Inside, you shall find two files (run.bat and run.sh), you shall use files on Windows and Linux (I don't have access to a Mac, so you can use the run.py for now)
+You'll use the app called Limer mentioned above to create and run all Limekit programs and all Limekit examples provided.

-The "run" files only help in debuggind (showing errors on the console), feel free to use the run.py too.

 ## DONE?